TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-08-02-secrets-of-bin-file-in-symfony-console-application.md

 +require_once  __DIR__ . '/../../../../vendor/autoload.php',
 ```

 Great, people can use our package now.
-But it stoped working for our local repository.
-We'll probably have seek for both of them:
+But it stopped working for our local repository.
+We'll probably have to seek for both of them:

 ```php
 <?php declare(strict_types=1);